keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 `SYNC_RECEIVED`
-: A socket previously in a `LISTEN` state has receieved a synchronization request and sent a `SYN/ACK` back.
+: A socket previously in a `LISTEN` state has received a synchronization request and sent a `SYN/ACK` back.
 But it hasn't received the final ACK from the client yet.
 This is only visible on the server side.

 `ESTABLISHED`
-: The TCP connection is in working order and both sides are free to send each other data.
+: The TCP connection is in working order, and both sides are free to send each other data.
 This is visible for both the client and server sides of the connection.